djedr/jevcode/design.md

 E.g. make it `['...']` and have it be just a JS string + optional `$[...]` (if any substitution found, then it'll compile to a template, else regular string).

 What happens to `f['...']` then?
 Perhaps it should be transformed into `f[['...']]` at tokenizer-level?

+# 2024-01-02

+Macros.
+Here is an idea.
+Not sure if workable.

+A macroexpression is identified by a `#` prefix, e.g. `#if`.

+A macroexpression returns tokens.

+To evaluate a macroexpression, compile a version M of the program P whose output will be the result of evaluating the expression.
+This result will be substituted in place of the expression in the "original" program P which will then be compiled to produce the final result R.

+Version M would be like P, except all macroexpressions and macrodeclarations would be normal expressions and declarations.
+The entrypoint of P would be replaced with the context where the macroexpression under evaluation resides.
+The expression would have access to the entire program, both the macro and the regular functions and variables.

+This may be going too far.
+We shall see.